danslimmon/oscar/README.md

 Getting Help
 -----

-I'm [on the Twitters](twitter) if you have a quick question.
-For bug reports, use the [issues page](oscar-issues) or submit a pull request.
+I'm [on the Twitters][twitter] if you have a quick question.
+For bug reports, use the [issues page][oscar-issues] or submit a pull request.

 [raspberry-pi]: http://www.raspberrypi.org/